satyapravin/asymmetric_lp/README.md

 ## Disclaimer

 This software is for educational and research purposes.
-Trading cryptocurrencies involves substantial risk of loss.
+Providing liquidity on DeFi protocols involves substantial risk including impermanent loss, smart contract risk, and market risk.
 Past performance does not guarantee future results.
 Use at your own risk.